 Older subdivisions and individual properties also can contain a baffling array of deed restrictions ranging from common sense protections of a neighbor's rights to eccentric clauses prohibiting or requiring certain behaviors that future owners find most challenging.

 Of all the subjects on this website, restrictive covenants have attracted both the most frequent and the most difficult questions from our readers.

-So you quickly can get to a point where you need legal advice if you're reading covenants or clauses in the deed, and you don't understand exactly what is being said.
+You quickly can arrive at the point where you need legal advice if you are reading covenants or clauses in the deed, and not understanding them exactly.

 Deed restrictions could say the land can never be sold for development, a live tree can never be cut, a second driveway can never be constructed, the property can never be used as a bar, or any of a huge variety of other prohibitions or requirements.

 Our visitors often seek information on how to break a deed restriction.
 The process varies from state to state, and in many states it will be as difficult as finding every single heir to the person who first imposed the restriction, or every single property owner in a subdivision, and establishing in writing that they concur with your request to change the deed restrictions.